taylorific/ros-training/slides.md

 hideInToc: true
 ---

-# Package
+# ROS Package

-A package is a small standalone project.
+A ROS package is a small standalone project.

 A ROS package is a source-level project directory with metadata, declared with `package.xml`.
 It is a folder, not a binary.
 It is the __source unit of compilation__.